 The International Unit will be indicated in a Vitamin or Supplements RDA (Recommended Daily Allowance) or Dosage & Directions of Use.

-For example, If the RDA of a Vitamin for adults ranges from 600-800 International Units (IU.
-The packaging would indicate the 40 IU equals one micrograms (1mcg or µg), we can calculate that if:
+For example, if the RDA of a Vitamin for adults ranges from 600-800 International Units (IU), then the packaging would indicate the 40 IU equals one microgram (1mcg or µg).
+Thus we can calculate that if:

 Always remember that ‘more’ isn’t necessarily better in nutrition.
 Many nutrients are only required in microgram amounts and taking larger amounts could be unnecessary or even detrimental to health.
 Now that you know how to, converting between these units will help clarify the amount of vitamin needed and aid in ensuring you reach optimum health.